Minor Sherlock Holmes characters: Non-canonical

 Some fictional characters associated with Sherlock Holmes are not part of the Conan Doyle canon and were created by other writers.

+Holmes Family

 Enola Holmes

 Enola Holmes is the younger sister of Sherlock and Mycroft Holmes.
-She appears in the book series, The Enola Holmes Mysteries by Nancy Springer as well as the American films, Enola Holmes and Enola Holmes 2, where she is portrayed by Millie Bobby Brown.
+Created by author Nancy Springer, she first appears in the 2006 book The Case of the Missing Marquess, the first in the series of The Enola Holmes Mysteries, adapted into the American films, Enola Holmes (2020), Enola Holmes 2 (2022), and Enola Holmes 3 (2026) where she is portrayed by Millie Bobby Brown.
 Enola is an independent and rebellious girl who likes to wear trousers while riding her bike.
-She becomes a "perditorian" or finder of lost things, when her mother runs away and her brother, Mycroft tries to send her to boarding school.
+She becomes a "perditorian" or finder of lost things, when her mother runs away and her brother Mycroft tries to send her to boarding school.
 Using her natural cunning which she and Sherlock had inherited from their mother, she creates multiple disguises on her quest to be reunited with her mother and evade her brothers.

+In the films, Enola Holmes is known to break the fourth wall when explaining things to the viewers.

 Eurus Holmes

 Eurus Holmes, Mycroft and Sherlock's sister, is the main antagonist in the last episode of the fourth series, "The Final Problem" of the BBC Sherlock.
 Extremely intelligent but unfeeling, she is incarcerated in a maximum security psychiatric facility.
 The third-series episode "His Last Vow" series hinted at a third Holmes sibling before Eurus's existence was confirmed in the second episode of the fourth series, "The Lying Detective".